oneor11/fintech-erc20-token-ico-crowdsale/README.md

-# Deployment and Crowdsale of Ethereum Standard Contract for ICO
+# Deployment and Crowdsale of Ethereum Standard Contract for Initial Coin Offering (ICO)

 This respository contains a demo example of the creation of an ERC-20 token smart contract utilizing Ethereum standards implemented through the use of OpenZeppelin Solidity libraries such as SafeMath, ERC20, ERC20Detailed, Crowdsale, MintedCrowdsale, TimedCrowdSale, and RefundablePostDeliveryCrowdsale.